fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-HerbGatherSkillToRadius | 0.200000 | multiplied by skill level to calculate radius HerbGatherXP | 6.000000 | final XP reward for one herb gathering HerbsInHorseInventoryForHorsenipPerk | 30.000000 | number of herbs in horse inventory needed for Horsenip perk to be active HerbsInInventoryForFlowerPowerPerk | 30.000000 | number of herbs in inventory needed for FlowerPower perk to be active HighbornWealthThreshold | 10.000000 | social class wealth threshold for perks HorseAttackMaxSpeed | 7.000000 | speed of the attacking rider to gain maximal attack bonus HorseMaxAttackCoef | 2.500000 | [1,inf) maximal multiplicative coef a rider will gain when attacking on HorseMaxAttackSpeed HorseMoraleToThrowOffRider | 0.200000 | if the horse mor is below this, it throws off the rider HorseRidingAwardDistance | 500.000000 | award xp for travelling some distance on horse HorseRidingToHorseCourage | 0.050000 | how the rider's horse riding skill increases courage of his horse HorseRidingToHorseStamina | 0.020000 | how the rider's horse riding skill lowers sta consumption of his horse HorseRidingXPPerDistance | 12.500000 | horse riding xp gain after riding HorseRidingAwardDistance HourglassTimeout | 10.000000 | the time until all the sand goes down HunterLootAmountAddCoef | 0.300000 | add coef, the fixed portion HunterXPKill | 15.000000 | hunter skill XP gain after a kill, multiplied by the game db coef and level HunterXPLoot | 10.000000 | hunter skill XP gain after a loot, multiplied by the game db coef and level ImmortalHealthMin | 1.000000 | min health for immortal souls ImprovedSleepMultiplier | 2.000000 | How much better better (Rest regeneration speed) is SleepImproved than Sleep buff.
+HerbGatherSkillToRadius | 0.200000 | multiplied by skill level to calculate radius HerbGatherXP | 6.000000 | final XP reward for one herb gathering HerbsInHorseInventoryForHorsenipPerk | 30.000000 | number of herbs in horse inventory needed for Horsenip perk to be active HerbsInInventoryForFlowerPowerPerk | 30.000000 | number of herbs in inventory needed for Flower Power perk to be active HighbornWealthThreshold | 10.000000 | social class wealth threshold for perks HorseAttackMaxSpeed | 7.000000 | speed of the attacking rider to gain maximal attack bonus HorseMaxAttackCoef | 2.500000 | [1,inf] maximal multiplicative coefficient a rider will gain when attacking on HorseMaxAttackSpeed
+HorseMoraleToThrowOffRider | 0.200000 | if the horse morale is below this, it throws off the rider HorseRidingAwardDistance | 500.000000 | Horsemanship XP for travelling some distance on horse HorseRidingToHorseCourage | 0.050000 | how the rider's horse riding skill increases courage of his horse HorseRidingToHorseStamina | 0.020000 | how the rider's horse riding skill lowers sta consumption of his horse HorseRidingXPPerDistance | 12.500000 | horse riding xp gain after riding HorseRidingAwardDistance HourglassTimeout | 10.000000 | the time until all the sand goes down HunterLootAmountAddCoef | 0.300000 | add coef, the fixed portion HunterXPKill | 15.000000 | Hunting XP gain after a kill, multiplied by the game db coef and level HunterXPLoot | 10.000000 | Hunting XP gain after a loot, multiplied by the game db coef and level ImmortalHealthMin | 1.000000 | Minimum health for immortal souls ImprovedSleepMultiplier | 2.000000 | How much better better (Rest regeneration speed) is SleepImproved than Sleep buff.
 This buff is used for reading when player has perk InTheFlow.
 InactiveTimeToDestroyOversleep | 8.000000 | how long to let inactive oversleep buff survive (in game seconds) (we have this threshold so that the buff will not be destroyed right after being created in SkipTime class)
 InjuringFallHeight | 2.500000 | falling height above which health damage is taken at agility 0